Updated November 20, 2025

 Here’s a quick process to preempt keyword cannibalization:

 Optimize your website so you are not wasting resources on pages that are irrelevant to organic search or diverting traffic from the correct page.
+To do this, you can use the Link Explorer tool in Ahrefs’ Site Audit.

 Index bloat is a common SEO challenge.
-It occurs when a search engine indexes pages that should not be indexed, which happens most often for e-commerce sites.
+It occurs when a search engine indexes pages that should not be indexed, which happens most often for ecommerce sites.

 Tools like filter widgets allow users to look for products based on different attributes.